-It’s important to have a balanced approach to training that includes easy runs, speed workouts, and recovery days.
+It’s important to have a balanced approach to training that includes easy recovery runs, speed workouts, and recovery days.

 You also need to stick with your training plan and make adjustments when necessary – by being consistent and patient with your training, you’ll see improvement in your running speed over time – I promise!

 Some tips for staying consistent with your running routine

 In some ways, this is the easiest advice for me to give but it’s also the hardest part of increasing your running pace because it relies solely on your discipline to get out there and put in the work.

 The best advice for staying consistent with your running routine is to make it a habit and stick to a plan.
 Find a schedule that works for you and stick to it, even when it’s challenging.
 Don’t let excuses or bad weather derail your training.